MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/15-backup-url.md.md

     ![Screenshot showing the customer name before the update was executed.](../images/upd-dp-300-module-15-lab-21.png)

-1. Run this command to change the name of that customer.
+1. Run this command to change the name of that customer. select **New Query**, then paste and execute the following query

     ```sql
     UPDATE Person.Address